ColaGuevz/plumbing-website-template/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](<# Replace with link to your repo's issues page #>).
+Feel free to check the issues of the page.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

----

-## 📄 License

-This project is licensed under the MIT License - see the `LICENSE` file for details.

-*(You should add a file named `LICENSE` containing the MIT License text to your repository)*

 ---